msysbio/microbetag/docs/advanced_use/large_data.md

 Make sure that you always use the configuration file version that matches the tool version you are using.
 ```

-Thus, `microbetag_prep` returned [GTDB_tax_assigned_abundance_table.tsv](../_static/download/large_dataset/prep_output/GTDB_tax_assigned_abundance_table.tsv) that keeps the same sequence identifiers as the original but now the taxonomy has been replaced and instead of
+Thus, `microbetag_prep` returned [GTDB_tax_assigned_abundance_table.tsv](../_static/download/large_dataset/prep_output/GTDB_tax_assigned_abundance_table.tsv) that keeps the same sequence identifiers as the original, but now
-the Silva one, we have the GTDB.
+the taxonomy has been replaced and instead of the Silva one, we have the GTDB.
 Also, the [network_output.edgelist](../_static/download/large_dataset/prep_output/network_output.edgelist)
 is the result of FlashWeave